vibecastor/07-http-server/LAB.md

 | With text query | 200 | JSON | `{"content": "<cowsay cow text>"}` |

-## Stretch Goals
+## Cow Variatons
-Add the ability to change the cowfile on GET /cowsay, GET /api/cowsay, and POST /api/cowsay - **ex: dragon, sheep, etc**
+ * Design and implement a feature to change the cowfile on GET /cowsay, GET /api/cowsay, and POST /api/cowsay - **ex: dragon, sheep, etc**
+   * You can find the different type of animals cowsay supports at https://github.com/piuccio/cowsay/tree/master/cows
+* This is a design task.
+You neeed decide how to change your code structure implement the feature.